Brief

 climbing wall

-with a rock-like relief (being the second wall of this type in Tartu)
+with a rock-like relief (being the second wall of this type in Tartu) is opened in the new sports hall of the

 University of Tartu